dam-grassman/blog/_posts/2021-06-27-Do-Calculus.markdown

 <p style="text-align:right;">-- <strong>Judea Pearl</strong> in ”The Book Of Why”</p>

 Causality is definitely one of the hottest topic of the recent years, and rightly so !
-It is seen seen as one of the keys to help current AI system reaching a next step towards true intelligence,   as highlighted by Turing-Award winner Yoshua Bengio at Neurips 2020 : “[We] won’t deliver a true AI revolution, until it can go beyond pattern recognition and learn more about cause and effect“.<br>
+It is seen as one of the keys to help current AI system reaching a next step towards true intelligence,   as highlighted by Turing-Award winner Yoshua Bengio at Neurips 2020 : “[We] won’t deliver a true AI revolution, until it can go beyond pattern recognition and learn more about cause and effect“.<br>

-Let's look at two examples to illustrate why we need causality : (1) an interesting statistical paradox to raise curiosity and (2) the famous brain-teaser Monty Hall problem
+Let's look at two examples to illustrate why we need causality : (1) an interesting statistical paradox to raise curiosity and (2) the famous brain-teaser Monty Hall problem.

 ## Simpson's Paradox